Top 6 Family Activities to do in Morzine this Summer!

 One of our favourite restaurants is Mamo’s.
 Their service is excellent, and the team are always friendly.
 We especially like their burgers, homemade Croque monsieur and quiche of the day.

 Alternatively, you can eat your own picnic by the gently flowing river (which is also great for paddling and cooling down on a hot day).
 Linderets also has a new Salle Hors de Sac (Picnic Eating Room!), where you can eat your own food for free.
-But there is a great little open-air snacker next-door – La Quarante Sept.
-Leslie, who owns it has made sure that it meets COVID-19 measures, with a good distance between the tables.
-Also, More Mountain guests get a 10% discount.
+But there is a great little open-air snacker next-door owned by Leslie - La Quarante Sept.
+More Mountain guests get a 10% discount.

 How To Get A Multipass